Brand name: Fanapt®

 SGAs have been linked with higher risk of death, strokes, and transient ischemic attacks (TIAs) in elderly people with behavior problems due to dementia.

-Are there any risks of taking Iloperidone for long periods of time?
+Are there any risks for taking Iloperidone for long periods of time?

 Tardive dyskinesia (TD) is a side effect that develops with prolonged use of antipsychotics.
 Medications such as iloperidone have been shown to have a lower risk of TD compared to older antipsychotics, such as Haldol (haloperidol).
 If you develop symptoms of TD, such as grimacing, sucking, and smacking of lips, or other movements that you cannot control, contact your healthcare provider immediately.
 All patients taking either first or second generation antipsychotics should have an Abnormal Involuntary Movement Scale (AIMS) completed regularly by their healthcare provider to monitor for TD.